ssteidl/vessel/README.md

 # Vessel
 Application containers for FreeBSD.

-The goal of vessel is to expose the many powerful features of FreeBSD to application, ops and test engineers.
-Vessel accomplishes this goal by integrating tightly with FreeBSD system level interfaces and providing a "docker-like" interface that feels familiar to most developers.
-Vessel differs from other jail management systems in that it runs alongside the container listening for system events that are useful for management and observability.
+The goal of vessel is to expose the powerful features of the FreeBSD operating system to application, operations and test engineers.
+Vessel accomplishes this goal by integrating tightly with FreeBSD's system level interfaces to provide a "docker-like" interface that feels familiar to most developers.
+Vessel differs from other jail management systems in that it runs alongside the container listening for system events that can be used for container management and observability.

+*Example Integrations*

+* Jail process tracing with kqueue.
+This allows us to run "fat jails" and non-interactive jails in the foreground.
+* Signal handling with kqueue.
+Trigger jail events (like shutdown) with signals.
+* Resource control events from `devd.seqpacket`.
+Execute custom commands based on resource events.
+* Container supervisor.
+Start, stop and restart jails by changing runtime files in deployment directory.
+* And more...

 # Feature Highlights